Chiranthodendron: Intergeneric hybrid

 It is closely related to Fremontodendron, sufficiently to produce an intergeneric hybrid ×Chiranthofremontia lenzii Henrickson, which has yellow flowers and a reduced form of the claw.

 Uses

-The Aztecs and others have used solutions containing the tree's flowers as a remedy for lower abdominal pain and for heart problems.
+The Mayans and other Central American communities have used solutions containing the tree's flowers as a remedy for lower abdominal pain and for heart problems.
 Such solutions also reduce edema and serum cholesterol levels and, because they contain the glycosides quercetin and luteolin, act as diuretics.
+In Central America and part of Southern Mexico, the flower is extracted in hot water and taken as tea for these medical purposes.
+It can also be used externally as a wash.